Skip to main content

 }

-// We notify about successful parsing
+// Notify about parsing success

 results.success = 1;